ATTORNEY CORY ROTH IS A

 committed to doing whatever it takes to defend your rights.

-Houston Armed Robbery Defense Attorney
+Houston Robbery Defense Attorney

-Texas takes a dim view of any type of theft, especially armed robbery, where a weapon is used.
+Texas takes a dim view of any type of theft, especially armed robbery.
 Robbery occurs when an individual attempts to steal property from another through force.
 Armed or aggravated robbery occurs when the perpetrator uses a deadly weapon to commit the crime.

 Under the Texas penal code, anyone accused of aggravated robbery will face a first-degree felony charge.
 If convicted of a first-degree felony, not only can an individual face a significant amount of time in prison, but they also must deal with negative lifelong consequences.
 Convicted felons often find it challenging to find gainful employment, obtain housing, enlist in the military, or enroll in the school of their choice for higher education.